rkshiyaniya/Real-Time-Face-Mask-Detector/README.md

-# Real Time Mask Detector using Deep Learning ( Keras )
+# Real Time Face Mask Detector using Deep Learning ( Keras )

-Real Time Mask Detector with Keras, OpenCV.
+Real Time Face Mask Detector with Keras, OpenCV.
 By detecting Face then Classify whether person wearing Mask or Not.

 # Requirements